 Water samples are collected from discrete depths and analyzed.

-Samples are treated with an oxidizing agent to transfer all phosphorus compounds to phosphate.
+Samples are treated with an oxidizing agent to transfer all organic and inorganic nitrogen compounds to nitrate.
 Previously pressure cookers and autoclaves were used, now microwave ovens are usually preferable.

 2.2 Time and area